Last updated: February 2, 2026

 • The zero line acts as a major filter, indicating a shift in medium-term sentiment.
 Crossing above zero confirms bullish control, while crossing below confirms bearish control.

 • The histogram measures acceleration.
-Growing bars signal that current strength is increasing, while shrinking bars warn that the move is losing steam and nearing exhaustion.
+Growing bars signal that current strength is increasing, while shrinking bars warn that the move is losing steam.
+Crucially, the histogram often flips across the zero line before the actual crossover happens, serving as an early warning system that a trend change is imminent.

 3.2.
 Notes on using different timeframes